PecanProject/betydbdoc-dataentry/adding_metadata_sql.md

 ### Step 8: Associate sites with cultivars

+As an example, this statement could be used to associate the site name MAC Field Scanner Season 8 Range 1 Column 1 E with the Sorghum bicolor cultivar Tiburon:

+insert into sites_cultivars (site_id, cultivar_id)
+    values ((select id from sites where sitename = 'MAC Field Scanner Season 8 Range 1 Column 1 E'), (select id from cultivars where name = 'Tiburon' and specie_id = (select id from species where scientificname = 'Sorghum bicolor')));

 ```sql
 insert into sites_cultivars (site_id, cultivar_id)
 values ((select id from sites where sitename = 'MAC Field Scanner Season 8 Range 1 Column 1 E'),